Here’s why Powerball numbers weren’t drawn Monday night

 A technical error has caused a delay in Monday’s numbers being drawn, a games spokesperson said during the scheduled drawing at 10:59 p.m.
 ET.

+They said the issue was not happening in California, but rather another jurisdiction.

+The California Lottery didn’t specify a precise time for the postponed drawing, but said, “Due to the length of the draw delay, it is likely that we will not know the official results of the Powerball drawing until Tuesday morning.”

-Powerball’s website does note that results are pending.
+Powerball’s website noted that results are pending, but didn’t give a new drawing time either.
 Results will be posted on the game’s website and Powerball’s YouTube channel when numbers have been drawn.

 It’s unclear how long the issue will take to resolve.